fenago/python-networking-sysadmins/scripting/lab_guides/Lab_4.md

 7
 ```

-In the preceding script, `stdin` is a keyboard input.
-We are
-performing a `floor` division on the number we enter at
-runtime.
-The floor division returns only the integer part of the
-quotient.
-When we run the program, we pass `15` followed by
-the pipe `|` symbol, and then our script name.
-So, we are
-providing `15` as input to our script.
-So the floor division
-is performed and we get the output as `7`.

 We can pass multiple input to our script.
 So, in the following
 execution, we have passed multiple input values as `15`,